Last Updated: July 5, 2022

 - Your Internet browser may give you the ability to control cookies or other tracking tools.
 How you do so depends on the type of tool.
 Certain browsers can be set to reject browser cookies.
 See the “help” section of your particular web browser for more details on rejecting, blocking, and deleting cookies.
 Since flash cookies do not reside in your browser, your browser settings will not affect them.
 To control flash cookies, you thus need to click here.

 - We and third party advertising networks, social media companies, and other services may collect information about your use of the Sites so that they or we may display interest-based advertising using information gathered about you over time across multiple websites or other platforms.
 To do this, we and our vendors use several tracking tools, such as browser cookies, web beacons, and other technologies.
-To learn more about the cookies we use and to set your cookie preferences, click on the Cookie Settings link in the footer of each Site you visit.
+To learn more about the cookies we use and to set your cookie preferences, click on the green Cookie Settings icon link in the lower left side of each Site/Page you visit.
 You may also separately consult the user instructions for your internet browser relating to the management of cookies and visit www.aboutads.info/choices and https://optout.privacyrights.info/ to opt out of certain uses of cookies for advertising purposes.

 - We use Google Analytics to better understand how our users interact with our websites.
 You can learn about Google Analytics’ currently available opt-outs at https://tools.google.com/dlpage/gaoptout/.

 Please note that options you select and choices you make with regard to cookies and tracking tools are browser, website, and device-specific.
 This means, for instance, that you need to make your selection on each browser and each device you use to access the Sites.
 If you clear your cookies or your browser’s cache, you will need to set your preferences again.
 If you block cookies, certain functionality of the Sites may become impaired or disabled.